This cute little Peeps easter cake is so much fun to make!

 - Measure out 1/2 cup mini-marshmallows and place in a medium-sized saucepan over medium-low heat; add 1 teaspoon butter.
 Stir gently until completely melted (no lumps left from marshmallows).
 Just before marshmallow mixture is completely melted, add two drops of desired color food coloring; mix well.
-Turn off heat and immediately stir in 3/4 cup rice krispies cereal.
-Immediately spray hands with cooking spray, pick up rice krispies mixture and press into one corner of pan.
+Turn off heat and immediately stir in 3/4 cup Rice Krispies cereal.
+Immediately spray hands with cooking spray, pick up Rice Krispies mixture and press into one corner of the pan.

-- Repeat with remaining marshmallows, butter and rice krispies, alternating colors on second layer.
+- Repeat with remaining marshmallows, butter and Rice Krispies, alternating colors on the second layer.
 Brush melted chocolate between each section and layer to ensure that cake holds together well (and it tastes great, too)!

-- Place coconut in large resealable plastic bag.
-Add 8 drops green food coloring, shake bag until color is evenly distributed.
+- Place coconut in a large resealable plastic bag.
+Add 8 drops of green food coloring, shake bag until color is evenly distributed.

-- Once cake is completely cooled, pull cake out of pan with waxed paper and flip onto a serving plate.
-Top with second melted chocolate bar, then sprinkle grass over the top of chocolate.
-Sprinkle desired amount of grass around the sides of cake.
+- Once the cake is completely cooled, pull the cake out of the pan with waxed paper and flip onto a serving plate.
+Top with the second melted chocolate bar, then sprinkle grass over the top of the chocolate.
+Sprinkle the desired amount of grass around the sides of the cake.

 - Top grass with four chick peeps then add bunny peep (peeps will harden if not covered so you may want to cover the cake with just the four chicks then add the bunny just before serving).
-Place chocolate malted eggs over grass around side of cake.
+Place chocolate malted eggs over the grass around the side of the cake.